 Becoming A Mom

 Some moms feel an immediate attachment to their baby, while others take some time to establish that connection.
 I was in love with Artie before he was even born, but our bond became even stronger during our first few weeks together.
+It is amazing to watch that bond grow over Baby’s first year.

 I realize now how selfish I was before I became a mom.
 I cared about others but my priority was my own needs and feelings.
 I got a huge wake up call when my world suddenly revolved around my newborn baby.